 Rejuvelac Wild or Lactic fermented sprouted grain water

-- Sprout the grains.
-Soak grains in water for overnight in the refrigerator.
-This step hydrates the grains.
-Drain the water and rinse the grains with warm water.
+- Hydrate grains in water overnight in the refrigerator.
+Drain water and rinse the grains with warm water.

 - Make an acidified water solution by adding canning citric acid powder to water to obtain a pH of ≤ 4.2.
 You will obviously need a pH meter.

-- Once the grains have sprouted, rinse one last time with fresh water.
-Add fresh water (not acidified) to submerge the sprouted grains.
+- Once the grains have sprouted, rinse with fresh water, then add fresh water to submerge the sprouted grains.

 - Cover the fermentation vessel with sanitary cheesecloth or a lid with an airlock.
 The culture may produce gas, so some method to permit the gas escape is needed.
 The water phase should become cloudy and smell fermented.
 Discard any batch that does not smell right (putrid, foul, sweat socks).

-- Check the fermented beverage for pH.
+- Check the pH.
 A pH ≤ 4.6 inhibits Clostridium botulinum and a pH ≤ 4.2 inhibits all foodborne illness bacteria.

 - Strain the water as your final product.
 Some recommend reusing the grains one more time.
 Add fresh water to cover the grains and allow to ferment (see step 6.).
 The grains are already covered in culture, so a fermentation culture need not be added.